oicr-gsi/shesmu/implementation.md

 input.
 Additionally, once a Shesmu server is active, it will provide the input in the JSON format at `/input/` followed by the input format name.

+## Writing a Grouper Plugin
+Creating a new grouper is thorny since a lot of generic types are required.
+The implementation-specific grouping logic is well-isolated from the rest of the system.
+Effectively, the grouper is a service parameterised over two generic type variables: _I_, the type of the input rows, and _O_, the type of the output rows.
+These are opaque to the grouper and Shesmu will fill in the gaps using the olive.
+The grouper may request that the olive provide data, of any Shesmu-compatible type, and export extra values to the olive.

+1. Create a class _G_ that implements `Grouper` parameterised over _I_ and _O_.
+1. Create a class _D_ that extends `GrouperDefinition` and is annotated with `@MetaInfServices`.
+1. In _D_, call the appropriate super constructor.
+They vary by the number of input parameters the grouper requires.
+Use `GrouperParameter` to fill in each parameter required.
+1. In _D_, select a `GrouperOutputs` to use.
+This sets the number of variables exported to the olive for each group.
+1. Create a constructor that fits in the pattern of input and outputs in _G_.
+1. Perform the grouping operation and create a `Subgroup` for each subgroup.

+Note that a grouper will be reused arbitrarily many times by an olive, so do not store any state in fields.

 ## Writing a Plugin
 Shesmu has many different systems that can be fed by plugins.
 Each plugin requires two classes, a `PluginFileType` that defines the plugin itself and